Singhak/me_backend/Readme.md

 Author: Anil Kumar
 Website: https://singhak.in/

-#### This project inpired from this youtube channel https://www.youtube.com/@chaiaurcode
+#### This project inspired from this youtube channel https://www.youtube.com/@chaiaurcode